How to help a friend

-- Reinforce that the sexual assault was not the victim's fault.
-Avoid questions that seem to blame the victim such as, "Why didn't you scream?" and "Why did you go to his room?"
+Reinforce that the sexual assault was not the victim's fault.
+Avoid "Why?" questions, these seem to blame the victim; such as, "Why didn't you scream?" and "Why did you go to their room?"
 Allow the victim to talk out feelings of self-blame, but help them to see that the perpetrator is responsible for the sexual assault.

 Offer safety and support.
 Sexual assault is traumatic.
 It is often difficult for someone who has been assaulted to be alone, especially immediately following the assault.

 Listen.
 Don't press for details.
 This often results in a victim feeling blamed.
 Let them decide how much to share and when.
 Use your listening skills to communicate support and empathy.